The Jira connector uses the REST API v2 to create Jira issues.

 - Jira project key.

-- The account email (or username) for HTTP Basic authentication.
+- The account email for HTTP Basic authentication.

-- Jira API authentication token (or password) for HTTP Basic authentication.
+- Jira API authentication token for HTTP Basic authentication.

 Connector networking configurationedit